Gio0300/app-insights-enrichment/README.md

 Things to note about the code above:
 * We are only capturing the aborted property if the response code equals 0.
 This is simply an optimization so we don't call our custom isAborted function unnecessarily and we don't capture more data than we need.
 * I chose to replace the response code with a custom response code.
 The reason for replacing the response code is purely pragmatic.
-If we leave the response code as 0 the observability platform will consider these request as failed.
+If we leave the response code as 0 the observability platform will consider these request as failed dependencies.
 Using a custom response code in the 200s range avoids that pesky issue and it also servers as a hint for folks unfamiliar with the application that there is a custom solution at play.

 #### Putting it all together
 Our work here is done.
 The Application Insights SDK will call the callbacks and take care of pushing the enriched telemetry record to the collection endpoint.
-The dashboard on the Application Insights portal no longer show aborted request as failed dependencies and we can discern between aborted request and undefined responses.
+Now when we look at the Application Insights dashboards we no longer see a bunch of failed client dependencies.
+The dashboards reflect a true representation of the facts.

 ### Free Samples
 As part of this article I've included some sample code because I'm pretty sure the internet would break if I didn't include some code samples.
-The sample code is designed to illustrate three key scenarios, I encourage you to check them out.
-The three scenarios are implemented using both the XMLHttpRequest and fetch APIs, for a grand total of 6 samples.
+The samples are designed to illustrate three key scenarios: a successful request, an aborted request, and an undefined response.
+The three scenarios are implemented using the XMLHttpRequest API and the fetch API for a grand total of 6 samples.
+I encourage you to check them out.

 The sample code assumes you've already provision an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?) instance.
-You will need to provide your own connection string.
-Take a look at the index.html page where you will find a spot to provide your connection string and a simple user interface for the samples.
+You will need to provide your own connection.
+Take a look at the index.html page in the provided source code where you will find a spot to enter your connection string ([snippet-based setup](https://learn.microsoft.com/en-us/azure/azure-monitor/app/javascript?tabs=snippet#add-the-javascript-sdk)) and a simple user interface for the samples.

 The front-end is written in vanilla javascript and HTML.
 The back-end is a barebones web server written in C#.
-If you need guidance on building and running a .Net app this [tutorial](https://dotnet.microsoft.com/en-us/learn/dotnet/hello-world-tutorial/intro) has you covered.
+If you need guidance on how to build an run a .Net app this [tutorial](https://dotnet.microsoft.com/en-us/learn/dotnet/hello-world-tutorial/intro) has you covered.

-To see the demo in action build and run the app, open a browser, then visit http://localhost:5054/.
-You should see the following interface.
+To see the demo in action build and run the app, open a browser, then visit http://localhost:5000/.
+You should see the interface pictured below.
 Click the buttons, wait a few seconds, then visit the logs pane of your Application Insights instance on the Azure portal.

 ![Demo user interface](screenshots/ui.png)